Squatters suspected of killing woman in NYC apartment, stuffing her body in duffle bag, police sources say

 NEW YORK -- Police sources tell CBS New York two squatters are suspecting of having killed a woman whose body was found in a duffle bag in her luxury New York City apartment last week.

-Nadia Vitel, 52, died from blunt force head trauma, according to the medical examiner's office.
+Nadia Vitels, 52, died from blunt force head trauma, according to the medical examiner's office.

 Sources say the NYPD has identified two squatters who allegedly killed her.

-Police believe the two suspects returned to the apartment after Vitel arrived, surprised and killed her by beating her to death.
+Police believe the two suspects returned to the apartment after Vitels arrived, surprised and killed her by beating her to death.

 The two suspects remain at large.
 The Joint Fugitive Task Force is searching for them.